Wyckoff Distribution Schematic: Phases, Events and Context

 Wyckoff distribution describes a market environment where a prior advance stops making clean upside progress and price begins rotating near an upper area.
 Demand may still appear active, but the important question is whether effort is still producing meaningful continuation.

 The practical interpretation is supply transfer.
 Stronger holders may use demand inside the range to reduce exposure, while later buyers accept increasingly poor continuation quality.
 That transfer is not directly visible as a certainty.
-It is inferred from behavior such as failed rallies, weak upside result after effort, and repeated rejection near higher prices.
+It is inferred from behavior such as failed rallies, weak upside result after effort, repeated rejection near higher prices, and later downside response.

 Distribution remains a reading, not a label that can be assigned from one candle, one probe, or one high-volume session.
 The range must be judged through sequence: what happened before the range, how rallies behave inside it, how price reacts above it, and whether later tests confirm or weaken the idea.